-JBW is quite the world traveler.
-Conceived in India and nurtured in Dubai, the “Just Bling Watch” watch brand grew deep and strong roots in the cosmopolitan city of Dallas.
+JBW is an international watch brand that was conceived in India and nurtured in Dubai, the “Just Bling Watches” watch brand grew deep and has strong roots in the cosmopolitan city of Dallas.
 The brand’s iced-out watches are as American as they come — modern and bold.

 The watches are functional, precise, and accurate, but at first glance, they look more like bling fashion accessories rather than timepieces.